Table of Contents

 - Cook: 0 mins

-Audio recipe for a Bloody Caesar cocktail – The 1751
+Audio Recipe for a Bloody Caesar Cocktail – The Heretic Hangover Helper

 Our civilization has been built on the sturdy shoulders of the fearless pioneers and dreamers who came before us: those who looked into the unknown and ventured forward with hope, optimism, and courage.
 Where would we be without the likes of Neil Armstrong, Amelia Earhart, or Sir Isaac Newton?
 Fortune favours the bold, and these people were undoubtedly that.
 They have paved a path for us to walk on through their ability to stand at the edge of the frontier, look out into the mist, and bravely step forward.